 The candidate must check the rest of the criteria shown on screen and possibly complete a Statutory Declaration if they believe they are eligible.

 Note: only the owner of the NSN number can complete and sign the Statutory Declaration.

 A Statutory Declaration form needs to be completed by the trainee and witnessed by a Justice of the Peace, solicitor, or Registrar of the District or High Court.

-The completed and witnessed Statutory Declaration form should be emailed to [email protected] and we'll look after communicating with TEC for you.
-We'll let you know if the request is declined.
+The completed and witnessed Statutory Declaration form should be emailed to [email protected] and you will get a response from TEC directly.